goodtube4u/goodtube/README.md

 - Hide sidebar suggested videos
 - Hide comments

-*These can be accessed via the settings menu.
-You can find this down the bottom right of Youtube when installed.*
+*These can be accessed via the settings menu, located at the bottom right of Youtube when installed.*

 ## How to install
 **1. Install Tampermonkey**<br>